fpv-wtf/wtfos-package-config/README.md

 ```
 SOME_SETTING=$(package-config getsaved $PACKAGE_NAME $SETTING_NAME)
 ```
+Note: this returns "null" if the key is missing.

 To load all settings in your config file into local variables you can use:
 ```
 eval $(package-config getsaved $PACKAGE_NAME | sed -e :1 -e 's/^\([^=]*\)\-/\1_/;t1')
 ```
+Note: missing keys are not populated

 The sed is necessary in case you want to use the '-' character in your key names.
 The '-' will be replaced with a '_' for bash variable names.

 ## Development and testing